 *This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

+Looking for a great example of a yarrow tea to try?
+I recommend Starwest Botanicals Organic Yarrow Flowers.
 If you are new to Yarrow tea or if you are seeking a little bit of extra information about this interesting herbal infusion then you have come to the right place.

 The scientific name for yarrow is Achillea millefolium(source).
 It is found across most of the temperate climates around the northern parts of the planet.

 It grows in Asia, Europe, and North America.
 It also grows in Australia, although it was an introduced species there.
 It is related to chrysanthemums and chamomile flowers.
-Recent studies have shown that yarrow tea does have quite a few real benefits for those that drink it, although much more research is needed(source).
+Recent studies have shown that yarrow tea does have quite a few real benefits for those who drink it, although much more research is needed(source).

 Let’s have a look…